AnnaGenina/pyGravSphere/README.md

 ```
 0
 ```
 You will be prompted to check if the working directory is correct.
-If you actually followed this tutorial, it should be.

 ```
 n